All Episodes

 So we've been fortunate that way.

-You know what, God bless you, and uh stay strong, Rodney, and it's Al's Cafe and there are others.
+And it's Al's Cafe and there are others.

-Uh Rodney, thank you so much.
+Rodney, thank you so much and Merry Christmas to you.

 You'll find on there a list of restaurants defying governor's orders and staying open.

-I don't have a problem with that at all at all.
+I don't have a problem with that at all, at all.

-Uh definitely want to talk to you online.
+Definitely want to talk to you online.

 I had a lot of people that shared it and liked it.

-Um and I wanted to talk to Linda about that because uh it's really I think it's important information to get out, and you're telling me that there's even more information that's available, and I'm going to put on my page uh during the break, Linda.
+And I wanted to talk to Linda about that because it's really, I think it's important information to get out.

 Yeah, that's absolutely right, Rose.

-And you know, the time is now, right?
+And, you know, the time is now, right?

 I mean, there's just no excuse for this.

-And so if I put aside all of the the partisanship, right, and I'm just looking at the very clear raw data.
+And so if I put aside all of the partisanship, right, and I'm just looking at the very clear raw data, if we just look at it completely as a neutral person, there are so many strange errors and corrections.

 It has everything to do with all of those elements all together.

-And we need to either prove or disprove the theory, we need to be doing forensic audits of machines.
+And we need to either prove or disprove the theory.

-We need to be looking at this data and figuring out why there are negative totals in in the columns of Trump's votes.
+We need to be looking at this data and figuring out why there are negative totals in the columns of Trump's votes.

 You know, voting is an additive process.